Hanan Ben Ari: Lo Levad (2016–present)

-Ahead of the release of his second album, Ben Ari released the singles: "Not Alone", "Thanks to you", "On my bed", in which he collaborated with the Mediterranean pop singer Moshe Peretz, and "Wikipedia", the lyrics of which he wrote with Keren Peles.
+Ahead of the release of his second album, Ben Ari released the singles: "Not Alone", "Thanks to you", "On my bed" featuring Moshe Peretz, and "Wikipedia", the lyrics of which he wrote with Keren Peles.
 The song "Wikipedia" reached the second place in the annual parade of Galglatz for the Hebrew year 5777 and the third place in the annual parade of the Network 3 in the same year.
-He then won ACUM song of the year award in 2017.